 Not Starting Early Enough

 Contacting the many sources for credentialing verification means you need to start the process early.
 It’s best to give yourself at least 150 days ahead of the credential expiration date for the application to be processed.
-Keep in mind that working this far in advance can bring its own challenges, as it means you are constantly processing credentials for different team members at different times, and must have a method for managing your ever-rotating calendar of expirations.
+Keep in mind that working this far in advance can bring its own challenges, as it means you are constantly processing credentials for different team members at different times and must have a method for managing your ever-rotating calendar of expirations.

 Not Paying Attention to Details

-Errors documented on an application can prolong the credentialing process or lead to a denial in certification.
+Errors documented on an application can prolong the credentialing process or lead to denial of certification.
 Practice information such as the address, phone number, services provided, employment history, copies of licensure, and documentation of any legal troubles involving the practice will be requested on the credentialing application.
 Before it is submitted, the credentialing document should be thoroughly reviewed by more than one person to ensure accuracy, prevent any incomplete information, and ensure there are no issues.

 For organizations that are credentialing their members with a paper-based system, or even a system with an Office suite such as Word Documents and Excel spreadsheets, it can be difficult and cumbersome to track down the appropriate documents when necessary.
 Individuals with different filing conventions or document titling may take longer than expected to find their proper credentials or lose them altogether.
-To remedy this, agree as an organization to store the documents in an agreed upon content manager, such as in a cloud-based software, and use consistent naming structures.
+To remedy this, agree as an organization to store the documents in an agreed-upon content manager, such as in cloud-based software, and use consistent naming structures.